partiql/partiql-lang-kotlin/docs/wiki/serde/PartiQLValue <> ION.md

     - `$missing::null` will be treated as nullValue(annotations = ["missing"])

 ### Ion For PartiQL
-If using `IonForPartiQL` mode: We examine the **last** annotation before convert to PartiQL Value.
-If the annotation is PartiQL reserved, we validate Semantics and the constructed PartiQL value may be different.
+When using `IonForPartiQL` mode, the **last** annotation is checked to see if this is an encoded PartiQL value.
+If the annotation is a PartiQL reserved keyword, then we validate and construct the PartiQL value.

 For example:
 - `$missing::null` will be treated as `missingValue(annotations = [])`